Florida Master Naturalist | Wildlife Photography with Ronen Tivony

 • Upland Habitats

-This training has become a foundation for my wildlife photography tours and workshops.
-I teach people not only how to capture a great wildlife image, but also why the place and the species in that shot matter.
-As a wildlife photojournalist, I now have a stronger, more practical understanding of how different species interact and how ecosystems function.
-I’m excited and grateful to share that knowledge with my audience around the world.
+How this shapes my work This training is now a foundation for my wildlife photography tours and workshops.
+I teach people how to capture a great wildlife image.
+I also explain why the place and species in that shot matter.
+As a wildlife photojournalist, I have a stronger understanding of how species interact.
+I also understand how ecosystems function.
+I’m excited to share that knowledge with my audience around the world.

-Join one of my workshops or private sessions to experience field instruction that combines species identification, habitat interpretation, and ethical wildlife photography.
+Want to learn with me?
+Join one of my workshops or private sessions.
+You’ll get field instruction that combines species identification, habitat interpretation, and ethical wildlife photography.
 Book a spot, invite me to speak, or sign up for my newsletter to stay updated on upcoming sessions.

 Where We Shoot: Florida’s Premier Wildlife Locations

-• Everglades National Park – classic wetland habitats with alligators, herons, egrets, spoonbills, and more.
+• Everglades National Park Classic wetland habitats with alligators, herons, egrets, spoonbills, and more.

-• Wakodahatchee Wetlands (Delray Beach) – accessible boardwalk bird photography with nesting activity and close encounters.
+• Wakodahatchee Wetlands (Delray Beach) Accessible boardwalk bird photography with nesting activity and close encounters.

-• Orlando Wetlands – large restored wetlands rich in wading birds, raptors, and seasonal migrants.
+• Orlando Wetlands Large restored wetlands rich in wading birds, raptors, and seasonal migrants.

-• Merritt Island National Wildlife Refuge – waterfowl, wading birds, and raptors along a mosaic of marsh and coastal habitats.
+• Merritt Island National Wildlife Refuge Waterfowl, wading birds, and raptors along a mosaic of marsh and coastal habitats.

-• Fort De Soto Park – shorebirds, terns, and coastal species in dynamic beach light.
+• Fort De Soto Park Shorebirds, terns, and coastal species in dynamic beach light.

-• St. Augustine area – opportunities to combine wildlife, coastal landscapes, and historic settings.
+• St. Augustine area Opportunities to combine wildlife, coastal landscapes, and historic settings.

-Why Learn from a Certified Naturalist Photographer?
+Why Learn from a Master Naturalist Photographer?

 On my tours and workshops, you benefit from: